Christmas With The Kranks (2004) – A Review

 You know the drill.
 The neighbors get behind them, everyone works together to manufacture this Christmas party for the daughter.
 For some reason police officers Cheech Marin and Jake Busey bring a burglar to the party.
 I have no idea what that was about.
 That just seemed like filler to lengthen the movie.

 By the end, it doesn’t seem like anyone has learned anything.
-My take: the Kranks learn that their house looks nice with lights and with that plastic snowman so it’s worth celebrating Christmas and the neighbors are happy they were able to bully the Kranks into celebrating the superficial trappings of Christmas like them and are proud they forced them to conform to the beliefs with the rest of the neighborhood.
+My take: the Kranks learn that their house looks nice with lights and with that plastic snowman on the roof so it’s worth celebrating Christmas and the neighbors are happy they acted like bullies the entire season and the Kranks ended up celebrating in the superficial trappings of Christmas like them and are proud they now conformed to the beliefs with the rest of the neighborhood.

 This was horrible.
 What a depressing movie this is.
 The sole thing that I can say I liked in this movie was seeing M. Emmet Walsh, since I’ve always liked him.
 Other than his appearance (and my hope he got a decent paycheck out of this) the movie is garbage from beginning to end.
 There is nothing here worth your time.
 And it could very well just make you angry.